 - the highest award of the Society, recognizes overall distinction in optics

 - recognizes outstanding contributions to education in optical science and engineering

 - recognizes service to the Society (usually presented in even-numbered years only)

 - recognizes individuals for their innovative and influential contributions to the field of biophotonics, regardless of their career stage

 - recognizes research accomplishments in the field of optical engineering

 - recognizes authorship of an outstanding book in the field of optics and photonics, published in the last six years, that has contributed significantly to research, teaching, or the optics and photonics industry (co-presented with SPIE and presented in even-numbered years only)

 - recognizes contributions to optics based on semiconductor-based devices and optical materials, including basic science and technological applications

 - recognizes an individual or group who has had a significant impact on the global optics and photonics community or has had a significant impact on society as a whole stemming from non-research oriented activities

 - recognizes pioneering work empowered by scientific research to create inventions, technologies, and products (co-presented with the Society for Imaging Science and Technology).

-- recognizes outstanding leadership in founding or growing the optics and photonics community locally (co-sponsored with the Optical Society of Korea and presented in even-numbered years only)
+- recognizes outstanding leadership in founding or growing the optics and photonics community locally (co-presented with the Optical Society of Korea (OSK) in even-numbered years only)

 - recognizes seminal contributions to the field of optical information processing

 - recognizes contributions to vibrational spectroscopy (co-presented with the Coblentz Society and the Society for Applied Spectroscopy)

 - recognizes noteworthy contributions made to optics at an early career stage